ipetkov/crane/docs/API.md

 present _and_ the value is a string.
 Otherwise a placeholder version field will be used.

+Note that *only the root `Cargo.toml` of the specified source will be checked*.
+Directories **will not be crawled** to resolve potential workspace inheritance.

 ```nix
 craneLib.crateNameFromCargoToml { cargoToml = ./Cargo.toml; }
 # { pname = "simple"; version = "0.1.0"; }